Rally 'round the flag effect: In a pandemic

 The outbreak of the COVID-19 pandemic in 2020 briefly resulted in popularity spikes for several world leaders.
 President Donald Trump's approval rating saw a slight increase during the outbreak in early 2020.
 In addition to Trump, other heads of government in Europe also gained in popularity.
 French President Emmanuel Macron, Italian Prime Minister Giuseppe Conte, Dutch Prime Minister Mark Rutte, and British Prime Minister Boris Johnson became "very popular" in the weeks following the pandemic hitting their respective nations.
 Johnson, in particular, who "became seriously ill himself" from COVID-19, led his government to become "the most popular in decades."
 It was uncertain how long their increase in the approval polls would last, but former NATO secretary general George Robertson opined, "People do rally around, but it evaporates fast."

 Controversy and fears of misuse

-There are fears that the president will misuse the rally 'round the flag effect.
-These fears come from the "diversionary theory of war" in which the President creates an international crisis in order to distract from domestic affairs and to increase their approval ratings through a rally 'round the flag effect.
-The fear associated with this theory is that a President can create international crises to avoid dealing with serious domestic issues or to increase their approval rating when it begins to drop.
+There are fears that a leader will abuse the rally 'round the flag effect.
+These fears come from the diversionary theory of war in which a leader creates an international crisis in order to distract from domestic affairs and to increase their approval ratings through a rally 'round the flag effect.
+The fear associated with this theory is that a leader can create international crises to avoid dealing with serious domestic issues or to increase their approval rating when it begins to drop.